hoangduytran/blender-manual/manual/interface/controls/templates/color_picker.rst

 The color picker is a pop-up that lets you define a color value.
 Holding :kbd:`Ctrl` while dragging snaps the hue to make it quick to select primary colors.

-Color Field
+Color Picker
    Lets you pick the first and second color component.
 The shape can be changed; see `Types`_.

-Color Slider
+Value/Lightness
-   The slider with a gradient in the background lets you define the third color component.
+   The slider with a gradient in the background defines the value/lightness of the color mixing.
-   It can also be controlled with the :kbd:`Wheel`.
+   Fine control can be inputted with :kbd:`Wheel`.
 Color Model
-   Selects the :term:`Color Model` for the number fields below.
+   Selects the :term:`Color Model` for the number value fields.

-   RGB, HSV/HSL, Hex
+   :RGB: Create the final color by mixing red, green, and blue colors.
+   :HSV/HSL:
+      Create the final color by adjusting hue, saturation, and value/lightness.

    .. note::